mantl/mantl/roles/haproxy/README.rst

 Making haproxy work with the DNS setup from Terraform
 -----------------------------------------------------

-The Terraform files in microservices-infrastructure are set up to create DNS records in the form of ``*.[short-name]-lb.[domain]``, e.g. `*.mi-lb.example.com`.
+The Terraform files in Mantl are set up to create DNS records in the form of ``*.[short-name]-lb.[domain]``, e.g. `*.mi-lb.example.com`.
 In order to set up haproxy to work with these DNS records, set haproxy_domain to ``[short-name]-lb.[domain]``, replacing ``[short-name]`` and ``[domain]``